Northern California wildfires threatening thousands of homes - The Boston Globe

-VACAVILLE, Calif.
-(AP) — Wildfires raged through Northern California on Wednesday, threatening thousands of homes and blackening the skies near San Francisco as crews struggled to surround them despite steep terrain and blistering heat.
+SANTA CRUZ, Calif.
+(AP) — Wildfires raged through Northern California again on Thursday, threatening thousands of homes and blackening the skies near San Francisco as crews struggled with steep terrain and blistering heat.

-The fires, many caused by lightning and sometimes pushed by strong winds, had burned hundreds of thousands of acres as they chewed through brushland, rural areas, canyon country and dense forest to the north, east and south of San Francisco.
-Fires also carved their way through the wine country and the Sierra Nevada.
+The fires, many caused by lightning and sometimes pushed by strong winds, had burned hundreds of thousands of acres as they chewed through brushland, rural areas, canyon country and dense forest surrounding San Francisco.
+Fires also burned in the Sierra Nevada and Southern California wild lands.

+With so many burning at once, firefighters say they're unable to tap resources such as extra personnel and equipment.
+In Marin County, just north of San Francisco where a small fire is burning near the Pacific Ocean, county fire chief Jason Weber said they are waiting for assistance from Montana to arrive this weekend.

+He said that in his 25 years in fire service, “we’ve never seen this level of draw-down" with heavy competition within the state and in the western U.S. for equipment and people.

 In addition to about two dozen major blazes, small fires kept erupting, though most were quickly stopped.